nref/BrowseRouter/README.md

         Unregister as a web browser.

     BrowseRouter.exe https://example.org/ [...more URLs]
-        Launch one or more URLs"
+        Launch one or more URLs
 ```

 ## Setting Up